 Black leaders cite new focus on heroin as example of problem long ignored in black communities

-A series of statewide hearings began Thursday by the Legislature’s joint task force on heroin addiction as African American and Latino leaders are noting that the state’s newfound focus on the issue now hitting suburbs is an example of problems which sparked the Baltimore riots.
+A series of statewide hearings began Thursday by the Legislature’s joint task force on heroin addiction as African American and Latino leaders are noting that the state’s newfound focus on the issue now hitting suburbs is an example of problems long ignored in minority communities which sparked the Baltimore riots.

-“It was a criminal issue when it dealt with black and brown people,” said Assmb.
+“It was a criminal issue when it dealt with black and brown people for the majority,” said Assmb.
 Walter Mosely (D-Brooklyn).
 “Now when you are talking about non- black and brown people it is becoming a social issue, a health issue.”

 “Last year we passed a heroin package,” said Assmb.
 Keith Wright (D-Manhattan), a lifelong Harlem resident.
 “Heroin has been decimating my community for years.
 Now that it’s happening in the suburbs, we had to do a package.”